SLUBioinformaticsInfrastructure/SLUBioinformaticsInfrastructure.github.io/_sections/2_support.md

 **VH faculty:**
 To get bioinformatics support at VH faculty, please send and email to: [slubi-vh@slu.se](slubi-vh@slu.se).
 We will arrange a first consultation meeting to discuss your project and what kind of support is needed.
 The consultation is for free.
-We provide short term support for free (one or two days)
+We provide short term support for free (one or two days).
 For additional support (long term), the support fee is 600 SEK/h.

 **LTV faculty:**